msophiasantos/projects/README.md

-# Mini Projects
+# Projects

-This is the main repository for all of the mini projects I have made.
+This is the main repository for all of the projects I have made.

 ### 🛠 JS-HTML-CSS